 - Drink alcohol frequently and in moderation. (“Risk of dementia reduced by drinking alcohol in moderation.”)

 Study: Risk of Dementia

 The authors reported that “These studies overwhelmingly found that moderate drinking either reduced or had no effect on the risk of dementia or cognitive impairment.”
-Overall, moderate drinking was linked to a 23% lower risk of developing cognitive impairment or dementia.
+Overall, moderate drinking was linked to a 23% lower risk of developing dementia.
 That’s compared with abstaining.
-The analyses revealed that
+The analyses showed these facts.

 - The existence of “sick quitters” within the category of abstainers did not change the findings.
 (Sick quitters are those who abstain after becoming ill.)